Large Language Models Are Bad Dice Players: LLMs Struggle to Generate Random Numbers from Statistical Distributions: Fine-Grained Attribute Analysis

 \section{Fine-Grained Attribute Analysis}

 To isolate each model's capability in distribution-constrained generation, we conducted four independent attribute sampling experiments testing Gender, Race/Ethnicity, Height, and Coat Color separately.
 For each attribute, we prompted five state-of-the-art LLMs to generate $N=1000$ independent samples following explicitly specified target distributions.
 Unlike the joint experiment where models must simultaneously control multiple attributes, these independent tests measure single-attribute adherence in isolation.
-The target distributions follow the exact with the joint experiment.
+The target distributions are identical to those used in the joint experiment.
 We provided explicit distribution constraints and sampling instructions in each prompt to ensure models were fully aware of the target probabilities.
-All experiments used temperature $T=1.0$ with default nucleus sampling parameters.
-Statistical significance was assessed using $\chi^2$ goodness-of-fit tests for categorical attributes (Gender, Race, Color) and the Kolmogorov-Smirnov test for the continuous attribute (Height), with significance threshold $\alpha = 0.01$.
+All experiments used a temperature $T=1.0$ with default nucleus sampling parameters.
+Statistical significance was assessed using $\chi^2$ goodness-of-fit tests for categorical attributes (Gender, Race, Color) and the Kolmogorov-Smirnov test for the continuous attribute (Height), with significance threshold $\alpha=0.01$.

 Tables~\ref{tab:ind_gender} through \ref{tab:ind_color} present the complete results, further confirming systematic failures in distribution-constrained generation across all models and attributes.
 Only 1 out of 20 experiments (DeepSeek on Gender, $\chi^2=2.3$, $p=0.127$) passed statistical testing ($\alpha=0.01$).
 The independent experiments revealed three critical failure patterns: (1) Demographic bias in Gender and Race sampling, where models exhibited extreme skews (2) Variance collapse in Height generation, where all models achieved only 7--67\% of the target standard deviation ($\sigma=10.0$ cm), with Llama-4 collapsing to $\sigma=0.7$ cm, and (3) Catastrophic mode collapse in Color sampling, where models concentrated $>75$\% of outputs on 1--2 colors despite explicit uniform distribution instructions.
 These findings indicate that current LLMs fundamentally struggle with stochastic generation: even with explicit distribution constraints, models fail to achieve statistically valid random sampling, with important implications for downstream applications.